anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

 Detector number, Front channel, Slope
 The first line of dat files is a dummy line.
 The SX3 detectors correspond to detectors number 4-27.
 Each detector has 12 front channels (0-11).
-The `.dat` files are included as an example.
-The run-to-run `.dat` file changes are excuded by `.gitignore`.
-The force a save of updated files use the command `git add -f file.dat`.
+The `.dat` files are included in the repository as an example.
+The run-to-run changes in the `.dat` files are excuded by `.gitignore`.
+To force the updated files to be saved to the repository, use the command `git add -f file.dat`.

 ## Step 1
 This program fixes the relative gains for the up and down on the SX3